Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Score-based Sequential Langevin Sampling

 According to the dynamics model~\eqref{eq:dynamic}, a particle approximation to the approximated prediction distribution~\eqref{eq:prediction:distribution:hat} can be constructed as

 where $\what{\mX}_{k}^{1},\ldots,\what{\mX}_{k}^{n}$ are independent random variables drawn from the previous estimated posterior $\what{\pi}_{k}(\cdot|\vy_{[k]})$, and $\mV_{k}^{1},\ldots,\mV_{k}^{n}$ are independent random copies of $\mV_{k}$.
-However, in regions where the approximated prediction density is low, score matching using the particles~\eqref{eq:predict} fails to accurately estimate the score due to insufficient prediction samples~\citep{Song2019Generative}.
+However, in regions where the approximated prediction density is low, score matching using the particles~\eqref{eq:predict} fails to accurately estimate the score due to insufficient prediction samples~\cite{Song2019Generative}.

-\paragraph{Gaussian smoothing} To address this limitation, we incorporate Gaussian smoothing into the score matching procedure, building upon the approach developed by~\citet{Song2019Generative}.
+\textbf{Gaussian smoothing.} To address this limitation, we incorporate Gaussian smoothing into the score matching procedure, building upon the approach developed by~\cite{Song2019Generative}.
 For a fixed smoothing level $\sigma>0$, define the Gaussian smoothed counterpart of~\eqref{eq:prediction:distribution:hat} as

-where $N(\cdot;\vx_{0},\sigma^{2}\mI_{d})$ represents the density of Gaussian distribution with mean $\vx_{0}$ and covariance matrix $\sigma^{2}\mI_{d}$.
+where $\gamma_{d}(\cdot;\vx_{0},\sigma^{2}\mI_{d})$ represents the density of a $d$-dimensional Gaussian distribution with mean $\vx_{0}$ and covariance matrix $\sigma^{2}\mI_{d}$.
 The Gaussian smoothing serves two important purposes.
-First, it fills in low density regions in the original approximated prediction distribution~\eqref{eq:prediction:distribution:hat}, making the estimation of the smoothed density~\eqref{eq:smooth:density} more tractable than estimating the original distribution~\citep{Song2019Generative}.
-Second, for sufficiently small $\sigma>0$, the score function of the smoothed distribution approximates that of the original prediction density $\what{q}_{k+1}(\cdot|\vy_{[k]})$~\citep{Tang2024Adaptivity}.
+First, it fills in low density regions in the original approximated prediction distribution~\eqref{eq:prediction:distribution:hat}, making the estimation of the smoothed density~\eqref{eq:smooth:density} more tractable than estimating the original distribution~\cite{Song2019Generative}.
+Second, for sufficiently small $\sigma>0$, the score function of the smoothed distribution approximates that of the original prediction density $\what{q}_{k+1}(\cdot|\vy_{[k]})$~\cite{Tang2024Adaptivity}.
 Consequently, the score function of~\eqref{eq:smooth:density} serves as an effective surrogate that closely approximates the original score while being easier to estimate.
+The error of Gaussian smoothing has been investigated by~\cite[Theorem 1]{Tang2024Adaptivity}.
+We show the empirical effectiveness of the Gaussian smoothing in Appendix~\ref{appendix:experiment:sensitivity}.

-\begin{remark}[Inflation] The Gaussian smoothing~\eqref{eq:smooth:density} is commonly known as inflation in the field of data assimilation, and has demonstrated empirical success in practical applications~\citep{Anderson1999Monte,Anderson2009Spatially,Sacher2008Sampling,Evensen2022Data}.
+\begin{remark}[Inflation] The Gaussian smoothing~\eqref{eq:smooth:density} is commonly known as inflation in the field of data assimilation, and has demonstrated empirical success in practical applications~\cite{Anderson1999Monte,Anderson2009Spatially,Sacher2008Sampling,Evensen2022Data}.
 Inflation serves a main purpose to mitigate the excessive reduction of variance resulting from spurious correlations in the update step. \end{remark}